bigchaindb/kyber/README.md

 ### Asset scripts

-> :bangbang:: Very highly extremely unsafe evaluation, avoid in production for now!
+> :bangbang: Very highly extremely unsafe evaluation, avoid in production for now! :fire:

-> :bangbang:: This code may make BigchainDB *less deterministic*!
+> :bangbang: This code may make BigchainDB *less deterministic*! :fire:

 You can add a (limited) script in the asset field and it will be executed.